TarsCloud/TarsDocs_en/dev/tarsjava/tars-tutorials.md

 #### Server interface file compilation

+After the server service development is completed, we first need to obtain the client interface code of the server service.
 Copy the hello.tars file on the server side to the resources directory, and execute `mvn tars: tars2java` in the project root directory to get HelloPrx.java.
 At this time, the proxy interface of the server service is obtained, and three calling methods are provided, namely synchronous call, asynchronous call and promise call.

 ```java
 @Servant